outaagunga/documentation/strategy-forex.md

 ### **Step 2: Bollinger Band Expansion (Activation Phase)**

-**Purpose:** Detect the moment volatility returns and directional intent appears.
+**Purpose:** Detect the moment volatility returns and participation becomes possible.

 **Conditions:**

 * Expansion is valid if, within a rolling window of L bars after a squeeze (e.g., L = 5), within any rolling 4-bar window, Normalized BBWidth must increase on at least 2 bars relative to their immediately preceding bars, and no single bar contributes more than 50% of the cumulative Normalized BBWidth increase measured from the final squeeze bar to the current bar.
-* Directional bias is established once price close is above ((UpperBand + LowerBand) / 2) for bullish bias or bearish bias, for at least 2 of the last 3 bars in the expansion window
+* No directional bias is assigned during expansion.
+Expansion only enables participation logic; direction is confirmed exclusively during the WALK phase via sustained price-band interaction
 * The squeeze before expansion must have lasted for at least 4–8 bars, indicating meaningful volatility compression rather than noise
 * Confirmation requires directional band separation, defined as the leading band moving away from the middle band for at least 2 bars.
 Simultaneous divergence is optional and has no effect on trade validity

 **Interpretation:**

 * Volatility expansion confirms a **potential market dislocation**, which is only tradeable if price structure sustains directional pressure
-* Direction is being chosen by strong participants
+* Volatility expansion indicates increased participation; directional validity is confirmed only after sustained band interaction

 **Action:**

 * Enable trade logic
-* Do **not** enter yet — wait for price confirmation
+* Entries are permitted only upon confirmed WALK state

 ### **Step 3: Walking the Bands (Trade Entry Phase)**